Posted by Andrew Lutomski in Muscle Building

 As we are focusing on large, compound movements, we want to work in a rep range that’s relatively low to moderate.
 It is well documented and studied through validated research, which indicates that rep ranges between 4 – 8 are likely to provide us with the most effective progress for both strength and muscle development.

 Obviously, the lower rep range of 4 – 6 will enable you to use more weight, hence if your priority goal is strength development, this may be slightly more advantageous.
 The 6 – 8 rep range, however, may allow you to “feel the muscle working” a little more, and will also yield greater volume as you will be performing additional reps over the course of a workout.
-You may also feel a little “safer” working with less weight on the 6 – 8 range.
+You may also feel a little “safer” working with less weight in the 6 – 8 range.
 Simply select your preferred rep range, either 4 – 6 or 6 – 8 and stick with that.

-Four sets per exercise is a good number and allows for adequate progress while avoiding too much overload (potential overtraining).
+Four sets per exercise is a good number and allow for adequate progress while avoiding too much overload (potential overtraining).
 Any further volume through sets (or frequency) may be unnecessary and start to diminish returns.

 Each set, you will avoid taking to failure.
 Our fourth set for each exercise is our exception, where reps may be taken beyond the range and even to failure if and where able.

 Rest will also play a big part in this example program.
 At the rep ranges recommended, we will be using predominantly our ATP-PC system consists of adenosine triphosphate (ATP) and phosphocreatine (PC).
-Therefore, it is recommended using a minimum of 120 seconds between sets, to enable adequate recovery, perhaps slightly more where/when required.
+Therefore, it is recommended to use a minimum of 120 seconds between sets, to enable adequate recovery, perhaps slightly more where/when required.

-With our selected rep range (let’s use 6 – 8 in this example), each workout will focus on using either 8, 7 or 6 reps for each and every set.
+With our selected rep range (let’s use 6 – 8 in this example), each workout will focus on using either 8, 7 or 6 reps for every set.
 You will start with your very first workout (Cycle 1), performing the highest amount of reps of our selected rep range – which in this example would be 8 reps on each set.
-To help you visualise this, let’s look at a recent example of my program where I performed Thor’s Four on the Monday of my first week of this program:
+To help you visualise this, let’s look at a recent example of my program where I performed Thor’s Four on Monday of my first week of this program: